 - Junior Colton Dawdy recorded two hits, including a double.

 - Four others each had a hit.

 - Senior Brady Johnson was tagged with the pitching loss after giving up six runs on eight hits in three innings.

 - Freshman Brett Tyndall allowed four runs (one earned) on four hits in an inning of relief.

-- Senior Cameron Hendrickson threw two and one-third innings of hitless relief.
+- Senior Cam Hendrickson threw two and one-third innings of hitless relief.

 - Junior Travis Petts got the final two outs in the seventh inning.

 FOR THE SCOTS